RooVetGit/Roo-Code/cline_docs/settings.md

     - Add the setting to the return value in getState with a default value
     - Add the setting to the destructured variables in getStateToPostToWebview
     - Add the setting to the return value in getStateToPostToWebview
+    - This step is critical for UI display - without it, the setting will not be displayed in the UI
     - Add a case in setWebviewMessageListener to handle the setting's message type
     - Example:
         ```typescript